NU-Digital-Cultures/Trout/README.md

 <br>

 ### Third (and final) iteration: the Tenant Talk opening app page (Soi and Blythe)
-The final iteraction is based on the following mood board:
+The final iteration is based on the following mood board:
 <br>

 <img width="533" alt="Screenshot 2024-05-10 at 14 48 06" src="https://github.com/NU-Digital-Cultures/Trout/assets/160641654/0cfde864-0935-4213-84d1-6017dfc02347">